deepika-shrestha/JDBC/README.md

 ## Edit, Add, Delete
-Very basic java application for Edit, Delete and Add.
+Very basic java application for Insert, Update and Delete.

 ### Description
+Using JDBC(Java Databaxe Connectivity) to insert, update and delete data into MySQL database.

 ### Running the application
 #### NetBeans Instructions